Stuycs-K/T-Systems-Lab09-StructFile/README.md

 ## Requirements

-You should have a makefile with compile and run target.
+You should have a makefile with compile target.
+The output of the compile must be a specified program name.

 `make compile` : should create a binary called `structrw` for ease of scripting on my end.
 That is compile *must* use `-o structrw`

 You will find a csv file of NYC census population values in the class notes called `nyc_pop.csv`.
 Place this in the same directory as your code/makefile but don't add it to your repo!
 I will provide my own with the same name.

-The header of the file is this:
+The header of the file is formatted like this:

+    Year,Place1,Place2,Place3,Place4,Place5

+Each Place can have spaces and punctuation:

     Year,Manhattan,Brooklyn nine-nine,Queens,The Bronx,Staten Island

+Subsequent lines of the file are all data, and contain 6 numbers.
 An example line of data is this:

     1790,33131,4549,6159,1781,3827